FN HP-DA

 FN HP-DA (Hi-Power Double Action) is a 9mm semi-automatic pistol developed by Belgian Fabrique Nationale arms factory in Herstal.
-In North American markets, it was marketed as Browning BDA (Browning Double Action, also BDA9) and is also referred to as Browning DA and Browning Hi-Power BDA.
+In North American markets, it was marketed as the Browning BDA (Browning Double Action, also BDA9) and is also referred to as Browning DA and Browning Hi-Power BDA.

 Introduced in 1983, it is an update of the Browning Hi-Power (a.k.a.
 GP 35 in Belgium and French-speaking countries).
 The overall design layout of all versions of the pistol is based on the Browning Hi-Power, but the firearm features significant ergonomic changes designed to update the weapon to military requirements of its time.

-Overview
+History

-The BDA represents the further development of the widely used FN/Browning Hi-Power, which, by 1980s, had been production for almost 50 years before design on BDA was completed.
-The development of the BDA may have been response to original Hi-Power's shortcomings in the first Joint Service Small Arms Program tests conducted in the late 1970s.
+The BDA represents the further development of the widely used FN/Browning Hi-Power, which, by the 1980s, had been production for almost fifty years before the design of the BDA was completed.
+The development of the BDA may have been a response to the original Hi-Power's shortcomings in the first Joint Service Small Arms Program tests conducted in the late 1970s.

-FN had the HP-DA ready for the 1983–1984 XM9 pistol trials to select new sidearm chambered for the 9×19mm Parabellum cartridge that would equip all the branches of the United States Armed Forces.
+FN had the BDA ready for the 1983–1984 XM9 pistol trials to select a new sidearm chambered for the 9×19mm Parabellum cartridge that would equip all branches of the United States Armed Forces.
+FN Herstal would voluntarily withdraw the BDA from the competition in May 31, 1984.
 Ultimately, the winner of the bid was the Italian Beretta 92F.

-The Finnish Defence Forces accepted the weapon into service as their general service pistol under the designation 9.00 PIST 80 and 9.00 PIST 80–91.
+The Finnish Defence Forces accepted the weapon into service as their general service pistol under the designations 9.00 PIST 80 and 9.00 PIST 80–91.

 The FN HP-DA/Browning BDA had two versions during its lifetime.
-The first version featured a frame safety similar to original Browning Hi-Power.
-Production of FN HP-DA started in 1983, but did not sell well and was withdrawn from the markets in 1987.
+The first version featured a frame safety similar to the original Browning Hi-Power.
+Production of the FN HP-DA started in 1983, but did not sell well and was withdrawn from the markets in 1987.

-The production resumed in 1990, with the second/updated version produced with a newer style frame safety, as well being made with a new manufacturing process.
-Along with the second version, in 1990, new variations, such as compact (BDAC/HP-DAC) and double-action only (BDAO/HP-DAO) variants also entered production.
-Ultimately the production of BDA and its variants would cease in 1999.
-It would be succeeded by FN Forty-Nine in 2000 and then FN FNP in 2006.
+The production resumed in 1990, with the second/updated version produced with a newer-style frame safety, as well being made with a new manufacturing process.
+Along with the second version, in 1990, new variations, such as compact (BDAC/HP-DAC) and double-action only (BDAO/HP-DAO) variants, also entered production.
+Ultimately, the production of the BDA and its variants ceased in 1999.
+It was succeeded by the FN Forty-Nine in 2000 and then the FN FNP in 2006.